aws.lightsail.ContainerServiceDeploymentVersion

 - public

-Endpoint ContainerService Deployment Version Public Endpoint Args A configuration block that describes the settings of the public endpoint for the container service.
-Detailed below.
+Endpoint ContainerService Deployment Version Public Endpoint - Configuration block that describes the settings of the public endpoint for the container service.
+See below.

 - containers